Wisely

 After completing the first round of high-fidelity designs, I partnered up with a user researcher to conduct user testing with 8 individuals who use direct deposit through their employer.
 We tested three types of flows:

-happy path ☺️ (full allocation of DD to Wisely)
+Happy path ☺️ (full allocation of DD to Wisely)

-partial allocation through percentage amount %
+Partial allocation through percentage amount %

-partial allocation through specific dollar amount $
+Partial allocation through specific dollar amount $

 Our aim of the study was to assess whether users could easily and efficiently set up partial direct deposit and and identify any confusing language or terminology.